BoltyTheDog/boltzmann-sim/README.md

   - Total Time Steps: Total length of the simulation
   - GIF Delay: Frame delay in the output GIF

-## UI Features

-- Dark gradient theme with professional styling
-- Interactive sliders with tooltips for parameter adjustment
-- Real-time progress tracking with animated progress bar
-- Notification system for simulation events
-- Responsive layout that adapts to different screen sizes
-- Mathematical formulas rendered with KaTeX
-- Smooth scrolling navigation

-## Deployment

-This project is ready to deploy to Netlify:

-1. Push your code to a GitHub repository
-2. Connect your repository to Netlify
-3. Netlify will automatically build and deploy the site using the provided `netlify.toml` configuration

 ## How It Works